Senior Pets for Senior People

 All cats and dogs in this program are of mature age and more settled in their nature and checked by Council's veterinarian.
 They receive a behavioural and orthopaedic assessment to ensure suitability.
 All other health and temperament checks are performed in line with Council's current practice.

-Residents who hold a federal or state government seniors card are provided with free lifetime registration.
+Residents who hold a federal or state government seniors card are eligble for the program and are provided with free lifetime registration.

-If you would like to provide a loving home for a mature aged cat or dog, complete the Registration of Interest - Senior Pets for Senior People form (PDF 143 KB).
+If you would like to provide a loving home for a mature aged cat or dog, complete the Registration of Interest - Senior Pets for Senior People.

 As cats and dogs become available for rehousing registration of interest applicants are checked and contacted if a match is found.
 Otherwise, the pets are advertised on FM101 free to holders of a seniors card.
 All applicants then have a pre-adoption interview to ensure compatibility.